rur/good/starter/README.md

 ### Bootstrap v5

-The standard Bootstrap toolkit is a great choice for a backend dashboard, it is mature and well documented.
-You have a few setups to choose from:
+The [Bootstrap toolkit](https://getbootstrap.com/docs/5.0) is a great choice for a backend dashboard, it is mature and well documented.
+You have a few different setups to choose from:

 * `:bootstrap5/layout` A robust layout for dashboards, built using the Bootstrap toolkit.
 * `:bootstrap5/examples` A set of functioning demo apps using the BSv5 layout